okeshawarz/prospectus/draft5.md

 this using a higher geographic level of aggregation (i.e., using county subdivisions or counties).
 The problem here is that the higher level of aggregation makes the assumption of similar land, housing, and labor markets much less plausible.

-### Question A
+### Question A and B

 To answer Question A, I want to estimate equations of the general form

 $$ y_{iy} = \alpha_{jy} + \delta_{i} + \beta_t T_{i} + \epsilon\_{iy} $$

 if the RHFS data become available, or

 $$ y_{jy} = \alpha_{jy} + \beta_t T_{j} + \epsilon\_{iy}, $$

 for the contiguous-zone DD specification where, for household $i$, zone $j$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is county/city fixed effects, and $\delta$ is housing unit fixed effects.
+By using AHS data that extends back many years, this will allow a plausible causal identification; if growth in the outcome variables is markedly different in the treatment group than in the control group immediately following the enaction of rent control, we have good reason to believe that rent control *causes* that divergence in outcomes.

 \newpage

 # References